 Honor and respect your child’s full emotional life.
 In western culture, we’re trained not to take children seriously.
 When we treat our children with the same kind of respect as we do other adults, our kids feel good about themselves and the relationship between us is strengthened.

 I learned this step as “mirroring:” when my son is standing in the doorway, blocking me from leaving the house, I get down to his level and say, “You’re really sad because I’m leaving.
 You wanted me to keep playing with you and you’re angry you can’t make that happen.”
 Children have to learn the words that go with their intense feelings; in that intense state of emotional arousal, we are acting from the reptilian brain, or the brain stem.
 This means it’s harder to express ourselves with words which are the province of the neocortex, the other part of the brain in charge of thinking and reasoning.

 Step Five: Problem-solve with your child

 It’s important to stress that this part is a separate process and can only happen after you and your child have moved out of the strong emotional state you were in.
-To work together on a problem is not only practical, it also communicates to your child that you care and want her to learn and to feel good in your relationship.
-In the conversation, it’s good to brainstorm together, coming up with potential solutions together (I always write the ideas down), and then deciding which one you’ll try together next time the situation comes up.
+To work together on a problem is not only practical, but it also communicates to your child that you care and want her to learn and to feel good in your relationship.
+In the conversation, it’s good to brainstorm together, to come up with potential solutions together (I always write the ideas down), and then decide which one you’ll try together next time the situation comes up.